Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 # SPA with Sessions

-Create a JS SPA with a non-JS backend using the most secure method of authorization for browsers: server-backed sessions.
+Create a JS SPA with a non-JS backend using the most secure method of authorization for browsers: httpOnly cookie, server-backed sessions.

 By: [Andrew Chen Wang](https://github.com/Andrew-Chen-Wang)